 Jessie Medlin Priorities

 "I has been my honor to serve as your Supervisor since 1992.
 I understand our citizens work hard for their pay.
-That's why I work hard to make sure the taxes collected by the County are used for the benefit of the citizens and should be managed no less diligently than I would manage my own funds." - Jessie Medlin
+That's why I work hard to make sure the taxes collected by the County are used for the benefit of the citizens and should be managed no less diligently than I would manage my own funds.
+I'm proud to say I voted for 19 budgets without a tax rate increase." - Jessie Medlin

 Jessie Medlin's priorities include: advancing economic development; enhancing infrastructure through the construction of new roads and widening existing roads; flood control management and expanding public water access; improving services for families and seniors.